Master SMS Opt-In & SMS Opt-Out + How to Get Consent to Receive Text Messages

 The good news is that opt-in mass texting services, like MessageDesk, come with all of the compliance features you need.
 They can help you manage opt-in, opt-out, compliance, and registration from one platform.

 Every service has its way of managing opt-in and carrier registration.
 But at MessageDesk, we start the carrier registration process by validating the legitimacy of your organization.
-We do this with a form that collects the following information:

 - Business identification: You need to provide proof of your business's existence and legality.
 This includes your Employer Identification Number (EIN) or other tax identification numbers.